The payment details window is where all the information about each payment is stored. There are four major sections to this window.

 - Class: classes are used to report on various parts of the business in QuickBooks.
 Classes are not used by every company.
 Classes are typically set up in QuickBooks and imported to iPoint in Settings > QuickBooks > Lists.

-- Deposit To Account: is the account in QuickBooks where the money is deposited.
+- Deposit To Account: The account in QuickBooks where the money is deposited.
 The default account is set up in Settings > QuickBooks > Chart of Accounts but can be modified here if the payment should be deposited to a different account.

 - AR Account: by default, the AR account set in Settings > QuickBooks will be displayed here.
 If you need to change to a different AR Account, you can set it here.